FAQ

 Q: If I go on the bus, how can I make sure that the bus will come and get me when I’m ready to go home?

-A: Bus drivers have manifests, or lists of riders that they’ll be picking up.
+A: Bus drivers have manifests, or electronic tables with ride information for each person that they’ll be picking up.
 Drivers don’t go off duty until they’ve made sure that everyone on their list is accounted for.
+Dispatch also maintains contact with drivers by way of 2-way radio to ensure that all riders are picked up.

 Q: How do I pay for my ride?